 Sleight of Handiness is when someone uses sleight of hand (or other magic tricks) to benefit themselves in ways they aren't often used in real life (where they're normally a tool for entertainment).
 Expect to see this used by a Magician Detective, or any sort of Stage Magician.
 Some may fall into the realm of Impossibly Awesome Magic Tricks.
 See Sticky Fingers for probably the single biggest use of sleight of hand tricks outside of entertainment.

-- Kingsman: The Secret Service: Eggsy pulls a Poisoned Chalice Switcheroo under his Mole in Charge boss's nose, then Lampshades it while the drug takes effect.
+- Kingsman: The Secret Service: Eggsy pulls a Poisoned Chalice Switcheroo under his Mole in Charge boss's nose, then Lampshades it as a perk of his Penny Among Diamonds background while the drug takes effect.

 Eggsy: The problem with us common types is, we're light-fingered.
 Kingsman's taught me a lot, but sleight of hand...